trackme518/attendance_canvas/README.md

 ### 6. Marking Attendance
 Once the students have entered their name, they can scan the QR code again, and the app will automatically mark them as present - the grey circle next to their name will turn green.

+#### Late attendance

-If the they scan QR code 15+ minutes later after the app was started it will mark them as late, later than 60+ minutes as absent.
+* If the student scan QR code 15+ minutes later after the app was started it will mark them as late, later than 60+ minutes as absent.
+The timeout periods can be set manually inside data.json once you save your credentials inside the data folder of the App (default 15min late, 60 min absence).
+* After 60 minutes that the program was running it will automatically mark absence to all students that did not mark themselves as present (you can simply close the program to prevent this).

 ### 7. Progressive Web App (PWA)
 Students can save the web page as a Progressive Web App (PWA) to their phone's homepage for easier access.
 This way, they can quickly mark themselves present every time.